It is hard to describe the mole with peanut butter and chocolate recipe unless you’ve tasted it yourself.

 Vegan Mole

-You should consider skipping chicken broth and instead, you should use vegetable broth.
+You should consider skipping chicken broth and instead, you should use vegetable broth for a vegan chocolate mole sauce.

 Besides this, consider using dairy-free chocolate like Lindt 70% or Endangered Species 88% (just check the label) when purchasing.